cdl-geneseo/geneseo-dictionary/B/Big-Time.md

 # Big Time

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Big Time

 Created by  Zachary Arthur, last modified by  Unknown User (kec3) on Nov 29, 2010

 AV: A lot; &quot;He messed up big time.&quot; F92 AV-falling out of use.
 40% of the students surveyed identified this as a good performance.
 S99